-Ladyfinger was conceived in laughter, over a small but memorable and raucous dinner in Perth.
+Ladyfinger was conceived in laughter, over a small but memorable and raucous dinner.
 It is the company name for the ongoing collaborations of Dawn Albinger and Julie Robson, who have been working together since 2000.
 After more than 15 years of performing, producing and publishing, we have formalized our endeavours and created this website.
-Ladyfinger stands for contemporary performance that is ‘hand made’ by women, that gives voice to the female imaginary, and that touches us through its acutely perceptual, exploratory and sensory nature.
+Ladyfinger stands for contemporary performance that is ‘hand made’ by women, gives voice to the female imaginary, and is perceptual, exploratory and sensory in nature.

 The word lady is a polite term for a woman, specifically the female equivalent to, or spouse of, a lord or gentleman, and in many contexts a term for any adult woman.
 Once relating specifically to women of high social class or status, over the last 300 years it has spread to embrace all adult women, though in some contexts may still be used to evoke a concept of “lady-like” standards of behaviour.

 A finger is a limb of the human body and a type of digit, an organ of manipulation and sensation found in the hands of humans and other primates.
 Fingers are usually moved under conscious control.
 In humans, they are used for grasping, typing, grooming, writing, caressing, and many other activities.
 They are also used in signaling, as when wearing a wedding ring, finger counting or when communicating in sign language....
 Aside from the genitals, the fingertips possess the highest concentration of touch receptors and thermoreceptors among all areas of the human skin, making them extremely sensitive to temperature, pressure, vibration, texture, and moisture.
 Thus fingers are commonly used as sensory probes to ascertain properties of objects encountered in the world.... wikipedia.org